dabeaz-course/practical-python/Notes/03_Program_organization/01_Script.md

 ... look at the output ...
 >>>
 ```

+### Commentary

+Python makes it very easy to write relatively unstructured scripting code
+where you just have a file with a sequence of statements in it.
+In the
+big picture, it's almost always better to utilize functions whenever
+you can.
+At some point, that script is going to grow and you'll wish
+you had a bit more organization.
+Also, a little known fact is that Python
+runs a bit faster if you use functions.

 [Contents](../Contents) \| [Previous (2.7 Object Model)](../02_Working_with_data/07_Objects) \| [Next (3.2 More on Functions)](02_More_functions)